-Similar to the federal exceedance pattern (discussed in Section 3.1), the Landfill PM10 state exceedances were accompanied by high wind speeds, with wind direction falling within a narrow sector that encompassed the active portion of the landfill.
+Similar to the federal exceedance pattern (discussed in Section 3.1), the Landfill PM{10} state exceedances were accompanied by high wind speeds, with wind direction falling within a narrow sector that encompassed the active portion of the landfill.
 However, as shown in Figure 3-7, state exceedance days at the Landfill site were also accompanied by low wind speeds and wind directions from the Los Angeles basin (south and southeast).
-These elevated concentrations within the basin, in combination with landfill contributions, can push the Landfill site's PM10 concentrations over the state standard.
+These elevated concentrations within the basin, in combination with landfill contributions, can push the Landfill site's PM{10} concentrations over the state standard.
 To help explain this pattern and to emphasize the importance of meteorology's effect on measured pollutant levels, the Ninth Annual Report provided meteorological data measured at the Landfill site for the years 2008 through 2016.
-These data demonstrated that measurements at the Landfill site are dominated by summer season wind flow from the south to south-southeast, and thus by regional PM10 concentrations originating in the SoCAB.
+These data demonstrated that measurements at the Landfill site are dominated by summer season wind flow from the south to south-southeast, and thus by regional PM{10} concentrations originating in the SoCAB.

-Also shown in Figure 3-7 are wind data from the Community site for the 316 state exceedance days during the 16-yr period.
+Also shown in Figure 3-7 are wind data from the Community site for the 320 state exceedance days during the 17-yr period.
 On days when 24-hr PM10 concentrations exceed the state standard at the Community site, either (1) wind speeds are relatively low with wind direction predominantly coming from the Los Angeles basin (southeast), or (2) wind speeds are relatively high with wind direction coming from the Landfill (northwest).
 Regional contributions and landfill activity are thus the main driver of PM10 state exceedances at the Community site.
-After 16 years of continuous data collection, it is clear that PM10 state exceedances are more common at the Landfill site than they are at the Community site.
+After 17 years of continuous data collection, it is clear that PM10 state exceedances are more common at the Landfill site than they are at the Community site.
 In addition, differences in wind speed and direction patterns between the two sites on days of measured state exceedances provide insight on the source contributions.

-Figure 3-7.
-Wind rose from state 24-hr $PM{10}$ exceedance days during 16 continuous monitoring years at the Landfill (top right) and Community (bottom right) sites.
-Wind data at the Community site have been replaced with those from the Reseda site since Year 11 (as discussed in Section 5.1).
+Figure 3-5.
+Wind rose from state 24-hr PM{10} exceedance days during 17 continuous monitoring years at the Landfill (top right) and Community (bottom right) sites.
+Wind data at the Community site have been replaced with those from the Reseda site from Year 11 to Year 16 (as discussed in Section 5.1).